 The zoo is about 45km (and 45 minutes) from Florence.
-It can be reached by car, bus, or train/bus.
+It can be reached by car, bus, or train/bus, but the easiest way by far is by car.
 The zoo is also easily reached from the Tuscan Mediterranean Coast.
 No matter which direction you’re coming from, the most convenient way to reach the Pistoia Zoo is with your own vehicle.

 From Florence by Car